Skip to Main Content

 • the right to reproduce and distribute copies to conferences and professional colleagues

-• the right to share the work, including post in author's homepage, deposit in an institutional repository, etc.
+• the right to share the work, including posting on the author's homepage, depositing in an institutional repository, etc.

 Note that,